Edit

 import com.azure.android.communication.calling.LiveOutgoingAudioFilters;

-Before call starts
+Before a call starts

 OutgoingAudioOptions outgoingAudioOptions = new OutgoingAudioOptions();